oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 With this feature the user will be able to

-*   View all a geo-replication sessions for a volume
+*   View all geo-replication sessions for a volume
 *   Setup a new ge-replication session
 *   Start a geo-replication session
 *   Stop a geo-replication session